 On the descent to Phillipskop, you will find recently discovered (2016) Khoi-San Rock Art in a hidden Cave – the cave has now been declared a Heritage Site, as these are the only known Rock Art on the Cape Whale Coast.

-We say goodbye to Jami and Pete, owners of the beautiful Manor House at Stanford Hills.
-After walking renowned 'Wandelpad', you will be treated to an informative talk about Tesselaarsdal by Annelize Mouton at her coffee shop in Stanford.
+An early morning 7km walk to Stanford.
+After walking this renowned 'Wandelpad', you will be treated to an informative talk about Tesselaarsdal at a coffee shop in Stanford.
 We then get to spend the afternoon on the “River rat” floating along Klein River while enjoying a boerewors roll onboard.
-After the boat it we have a 7km walk to Wortelgat.
+You will then enjoy a relaxing 7km walk to your next accommodation, Wortelgat.

-Our accommodation at Wortelgat will be in stone cottages on the banks of the Klein River from where the sound of the rumbling waves of Walker Bay can be faintly heard in the distance.
+Our accommodation at Wortelgat will be in a large stone house on the banks of the Klein River from where the sound of the rumbling waves of Walker Bay can be faintly heard in the distance.

 All good things must come to an end.
 As you embark on the final day of the Hermanus Camino, you walk away from the fynbos, mountains, farmlands and vineyards and into the Walker Bay Nature Reserve on a meandering jeep track through the sand dunes.
 After a quick scramble up a 15-metre high dune you are welcomed by one of the most pristine beaches along the South African coastline.

 Your journey doesn’t have to be over.
-We have negotiated a discounted rate with the Windsor Hotel in Hermanus for all our Hermanus Camino walkers – stay the weekend and enjoy all that the town has to offer.
+We have negotiated a special rate with the Windsor Hotel in Hermanus for all our Hermanus Camino walkers.

 Interested in joining us for the Hermanus Camino experience?